How to watch the 'buck moon' lunar eclipse over the July 4 weekend

-Those celebrating Independence Day in the US this weekend may get to enjoy a bonus celestial show.
-A "buck moon" lunar eclipse is set to occur on the night of July 4 and the morning of July 5, depending on where you're located.
+Those celebrating Independence Day in the US this year may get to enjoy a bonus celestial show.
+A "buck moon" lunar eclipse is set for the night of July 4 and the morning of July 5, depending on where you're located.

 The eclipse will be visible across most of North and South America as well as parts of southwestern Europe and Africa.
 This NASA map shows visibility for the globe.
 Time and Date can help you pinpoint the best viewing window for your specific location.